 The Builder: Hubert L. Eaton

-Forest Lawn’s founder, or how he preferred to refer to himself, its “builder,” Hubert L. Eaton, is interred in the Great Mausoleum, adjacent to the Last Supper reproduction.
+Forest Lawn’s founder, or its “builder” as he preferred to be known, Hubert L. Eaton is interred in the Great Mausoleum, adjacent to the Last Supper reproduction.

 Eaton began as a salesman at Forest Lawn, but had a vision of expanding the cemetery to become a “memorial park,” a place just as much for the living as for the dead.
 During his lifetime he opened many of the Forest Lawn locations in California, and made Forest Lawn the destination for celebrity weddings and funerals.